Mpox: Symptoms, testing, care and treatment

 If you've been exposed

 If you know you've been exposed to someone with mpox, contact your local public health authority immediately.
 Your local public health authority may also tell you that you've been exposed to someone with mpox.
-They will provide you with instructions on what to do and how to lower the risk of further spread.
+They will instruct you on what to do and how to lower the risk of further spread.

-Instructions depend on your exposure risk level, which may range from lower to higher risk.
-For example, if you've had a high-risk exposure, you may be advised to refrain from sexual contact with others.
+Instructions depend on your exposure risk level, which may range from lower (a short social interaction with a case) to higher risk (a household member has mpox).
+If you've had a high-risk exposure, you may be advised to refrain from sexual contact with others.

 In some cases, you may be instructed to:

-Watch for symptoms for 21 days after you've been exposed.
+Watch for symptoms, even mild ones, for 21 days after exposure.
 Avoid taking medications that are known to lower fever, such as acetaminophen, ibuprofen and acetylsalicylic acid.
-They may mask an early symptom of mpox.
+They can mask an early symptom of mpox.

 If you develop symptoms, isolate immediately and contact your local public health authority or health care provider.
-Tell your health care provider that you've been exposed before an in-person appointment, when possible.
+Tell your health care provider that you've been exposed before going to an in-person appointment, when possible.

 Hand hygiene

 Wash hands regularly with soap and water for at least 20 seconds.
-If soap and water aren't available, use hand sanitizer containing at least 60% alcohol.
-When hands are visibly soiled, soap and water is the preferred method.
+If soap and water aren’t available, use hand sanitizer containing at least 60% alcohol.
+When hands are visibly dirty, you should wash them with soap and water instead of using hand sanitizer.

 If you have mpox, clean your hands before touching common surfaces and objects.